openhab/openhab-docs/ui/tabbed-pages.md

 ## Building a Tabbed Page

-In the Design view, under Tabs, click *"Add tab"* to add another tab.
+In the Design view, under Tabs, click **Add tab** to add another tab.
 Then click on the newly added entry to configure the tab. using the black context menu, you can reorder or remove existing tabs.